-With support from Nordic Innovation, the Nordic Smart City Network (NSCN) will initiate the Nordic Healthy Cities project, which is setting out to mitigate and prevent health challenges and set the public sector as a driver of innovation in close partnership with private companies.
+With support from Nordic Innovation, the Nordic Smart City Network (NSCN) initiated the Nordic Healthy Cities project, which is setting out to mitigate and prevent health challenges and set the public sector as a driver of innovation in close partnership with private companies.
 The project is part of the Health, Demography and Quality of Life program.

 Testing innovative solutions to urban health challenges

 The NSCN comprises 20 cities from all five Nordic countries.
 Together, the cities will run five agile pilot projects that will test innovative practices to tackle health challenges in future urban areas.
 The chosen pilots are innovative and prioritize the transfer of learning to other Nordic cities and potentially other and bigger markets.